Hope Strickland selected as Curator/Researcher in Residence

 at Art360 Foundation in partnership with International Curators Forum

 Born in Guyana, Williams is credited as being one of the most important post-war British painters, noted for bringing together a spectrum of visual references and cultural perspectives in his work.
 Trained as an agronomist, Williams held an array of interests from pre-Columbian iconography, classical music and ornithology, and was a founding member of the Caribbean Artists Movement.

 Williams’ archive is currently held at Art360 Foundation in London, and work on it archive was underway before Covid-19, with documentation and reporting on the contents of the archive close to completion.
-Although physical access to the archive won’t be possible until social isolation measures change, the appointed curator/researcher can utilise existing records to begin preliminary research remotely.
+Although physical access to the archive won’t be possible until social isolation measures change, Hope will utilise existing records to begin preliminary research remotely.
 The residency will continue with direct access to the archive at a future date and will run until February 2021.

 Images: Aubrey Williams Archive (c) Aubrey Williams Estate.
 Photo: Art360 Foundation.